iTwin/itwinjs-core/docs/learning/backend/ConcurrencyControl.md

 An app must reserve all Codes that it plans to assign to elements during a local editing session.
 An app can reserve more Codes than it actually uses.
 For example, an app may reserve a range or block of Codes in a sequence in order to ensure that it can use them, but before it knows exactly how many it will need.
 When the local ChangeSet is finally pushed, the Code Service sorts out which reserved Codes were actually used and which were not.
 Unused Codes are returned to the pool, while used Codes are marked as used and unavailable.
 When an element is deleted, its Code may be returned to the pool(??).

-Note that the optimistic concurrency control policy does not apply to Codes.
+The optimistic concurrency control policy does not apply to Codes.

 ## Data Write Concurrency Control Policies